bfw-systems/bfw/docs/en/how-it-works/readme.md

 # How it works ?

-With files `cli.php` or `web/index.php`, the operation stay the same.
-We initialise the class `\BFW\Application`, who initialise many subsystems and run them.
+Into the file `web/index.php`, we initialise the class `\BFW\Application`, who initialise many subsystems and run them.

 The class `Application` use the [design pattern Singleton](https://en.wikipedia.org/wiki/Singleton_pattern), so you can get the instance from anywhere into your application.

-At the beginning, in front files (`cli.php` and `web/index.php`), we create the instance and we run the main initialisation.
+At the beginning, in front files (`web/index.php`), we create the instance and we run the main initialisation.
 ```php
 //Initialise BFW application
 $app = \BFW\Application::getInstance();